prebid/prebid-server-java/docs/endpoints/openrtb2/auction.md

 It is recommended that upstream servers set the following values for analytics purposes:

-- `source.ext.integration` - carries a code indicating the source. e.g. "custom ad server"
+- `source.ext.integration` - carries a code indicating the source. e.g. "custom huaweiAd server"
 - `source.ext.geocode` - carries a code indicating the geographic region of the source. e.g. "us-east".
 This can be used to analyze whether the server-to-server connections are optimal.

 ### See also